Eboreg/de-googling/README.md

 heimdall flash --RECOVERY twrp-3.2.3-0-starlte.img --no-reboot
 ```

+(You may need to do this as root.)

 Do not detach the USB cable before rebooting now, regardless of that the instructions say.
 I had some trouble getting it to reboot to recovery at this point; it would insist on rebooting normally, which would overwrite TWRP and render the whole exercise pointless.
 After some attempts, I discovered it actually worked with the USB cable still attached for some reason.

 Power off device (`Volume down` + `Power`).